iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 As a matter of motivation, let's start with something I am really fond of: old school platformer games.
-In our hypothetical game which is definitely not about some Italian plumber, the character does stands idle doing nothing by default.
+In our hypothetical game which is definitely not about some Italian plumber, the character does stand idle doing nothing by default.
 But with the press of a button in the controller, the player may command the character to do a few things: shoot, jump or walk.